Ari’s Pick: Even-More-Buttery Palmier from the Bakehouse

-The obvious thing to do with a palmier is of course to simply eat it.
-Great with coffee or dipped into a cup of hot chocolate.
+The obvious thing to do with a Palmier is to simply eat one.
+Great with coffee or dipped into hot chocolate.
 You can also crumble it over gelato.
-Or butterscotch pudding.
-If you like sweet-savory combos, you can spread one with cream cheese—killer combination!
-If you enjoy your salads slightly on the sweeter side, crumble one over top to add the kind of crunch you get from croutons.
-Break some over buttered noodles for a really nice dessert pasta.
+Or pudding.
+Or rice pudding.
+If you like a sweet-savory combo, you can also spread one with cream cheese—killer!
+If you enjoy your salads on the slightly sweeter side, crumble one over top to add the kind of crunch you get from croutons.
+Break some up over buttered noodles for a really nice dessert pasta—a bit of a high-end version of noodle kugel.
+Whatever you do with them, know that Bakehouse Palmiers are crumbly, crunchy, caramelized, butter-laden awesomeness.

 HUNGRY FOR MORE?